Does your puppy need vaccination? Don’t feel silly if you’re confused about all the conflicting advice.

 Here is how we give puppy vaccinations, based on the latest evidence-based immunisation recommendations.

-At Walkerville Vet we’ve always tried to give the vaccines that give your puppy the best start.
 Up to now that’s been using early finish vaccines that allow your puppy to go socialising and walking from 11 weeks of age.
 The Nobivac product insert with its usage instructions is shown here.

 Older vaccination programs finish puppies at 16 weeks of age or later.
 By using these, your puppy can’t freely socialise and explore their environment during the sensitive period of environmental and social habituation.
 Of course, you can still: